 Storybook of the Mind

 You may be saying, “What are you talking about Steve?”
-“I am not responsible for the people, situations or experiences that take place in each moment.”
+“I am not responsible for the people, situations or experiences that occur in each moment.”
 It is true that any individual cannot truly change the behavior of a person or the content of a situation.
 However it is possible for each person to change his or her point of perspective in each moment.
 It is very difficult for the mind to accept that “nothing” and “everything” is happening in each second.
 The key is in realizing that it is each person’s conscious awareness that determines the outcome.

 Nothing is really “happening” until we start to tell our story through memory, interpretation or expectation.
 This is how the storybook of our existence is established.
-We started writing this story from the moment we were born.
+We started writing this story from the moment of birth.
 We are not only carrying our own individual storybook with us but also the storybooks of all other human beings throughout human history.
 Now you know why you often feel fatigued, frustrated or perplexed.
 This is because each person carries his or her personal baggage and the baggage of humanity as a colossal fictional storybook.

 The mind-made story of our existence is as make-believe as the movies and books we read and watch.
 Even the stories based on actually events are in essence a fictional baggage that we carry with us.
-The isness of now is different; it is.
+The isness of now is different; it simply is.
 You, me… everyone and everything experience the moment as it is.
 That’s it; there is nothing more to consider.
 It is not as likely that a storybook can be written when a person is fully absorbed in the “now” of each blink of an eye.
 The mind may continue to scream for attention through random outbursts of thoughts, emotions and ego but this will subside as a person practices staying in the now.

 Best wishes to everyone, I wish you a happy and safe New Years Eve with joy and good health for 2017.